lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script finds and deletes all regular files with js extension
+this script counts the number of directories